sneat-co/sneat-devenv/README.md

 - [go-get-all.sh](go-get-all.sh) - runs `go get` for all repositories
 - [go-build-all.sh](go-build-all.sh) - runs `go build` for all repositories
 - [go-test-all.sh](go-test-all.sh) - runs `go test` for all repositories
+- [nginx-self-signed-cert.sh](nginx-self-signed-cert.sh) - create self-signed certificate for serving app over HTTPS

+## Serving web app

+You can serve web app by running `nx serve sneat-app` from the root folder of [sneat-apps](../sneat-apps).

 ## Cypress Testing for Sneat-Apps